Roberto2194/Roberto2194/README.md

 - 👨‍💻 Web & Native Mobile Developer
 - 💻 Computer Science Student at the University of London
 - 🎓 Apple Developer Academy Graduate
-- 🔭 Clean Code and Best Procedures Fanatic
+- 🔍 Clean Code and Best Procedures Fanatic
-- ⚡ Algorithms & Data Structures Lover
+- ❤️ Algorithms & Data Structures Lover
+- 📬 Reach me on <a href="https://www.linkedin.com/in/roberto-liccardo/">LinkedIn</a>

 ## 🚀 Languages and Technologies
 - **Mobile Development**